cherattk/Composite.js/README.md

 ### What It Is
-Barber is a javascript class for Component-Based approach.
+Composite.js is a javascript class for Component-Based approach.

 #### Required
  - jQuery
- - Mustache.js
+ - Mustache.js as Rendering Engine

  #### Usage exemple
- See barber-todo-list in **src/** folder
+ See todo-list in **demo/** folder

 ##### Todo Demo
 ![Todo Demo](/demo.png?raw=true "Todo List")